AnushreeGupta/Longest-Common-Sub-sequence/README.md

 indicating the length of the longest common subsequence between the two strings.
 The second line contains the longest common subsequence (which may not be unique).

-Sample input
+Sample input:

 bacdca

 adbcda

-Output for sample input
+Output for sample input:

 4